natasharamburrun/WDI-34-Project-2---App/README.md

 <hr>

 ### Pages
-Kept Page clean and straightforward for best user experience.
+Kept pages clean and straightforward for best user experience.

 <strong>Portfolio Index Page</strong>: This page is available to the public providing an index of all stylist registered on the app
 <p align="center"><img src="https://i.imgur.com/qXWtVpD.png" width="700"/></p>